-ARTICLE 8: DISCIPLINARY FILES AND RECORDS
+ARTICLE 78: DISCIPLINARY FILES AND RECORDS

-The record of disciplinary cases will be maintained in the Office of the Dean of Students
+The A record of disciplinary cases actions will be maintained in the Office of the Dean of Students by the appropriate dean or his or her designee.

 The file of a health care college student charged with or found responsible for any violations of this Code will be retained as a disciplinary record for seven (7) years following the incident or five (5) years after the last semester enrolled, whichever is longer.
+The student's record may be shared with another institution to which the student may transfer only if the student approves the release of his or her records from the University of Kentucky.

-ARTICLE9: AMENDMENT OF THE HEALTH CARE COLLEGES CODE OF STUDENT PROFESSIONAL CONDUCT
+ARTICLE-89: AMENDMENT OF THE HEALTH CARE COLLEGES CODE OF STUDENT PROFESSIONAL CONDUCTSTUDENT PROFESSIONAL BEHAVIOR CODE